Syntax

 - Creating an IAM policy with the necessary S3 read/write permissions for your bucket and prefix.

-- Configuring the IAM Role’s trust policy to allow the RisingWave service ARN to assume it.
+- Configuring the IAM Role’s trust policy to use the RisingWave Cloud IAM role ARN as the trusted principal.

 Append-only and upsert modes